haruki1309/specialized-projects--customer-webapp/README.md

 Firstly, you must have installed one php localhost server like xampp, ampp stacks, laragon, wamppserver,...
 In this project, i used xampp for localhost environment.
 - [XAMPP](https://www.apachefriends.org/index.html)

 Secondly, let's install composer - a dependency manager for PHP.
 Composer is used in all modern PHP frameworks, we'll use this to install laravel project.
 - [Composer](https://getcomposer.org/doc/01-basic-usage.md)

 After cloning this project, get neccessary packages and make sure you're put it in xampp\htdocs before going to run it.

 Move to project directory, then open terminal (or command line) there and run:
 1. Install composer to your project
 ```bash
 composer install
 ```
-2. Create .env file to config your database's project.
+2. Create .env file to config environment for our laravel webapp.
 Just copy .env.example to .env and config it
 ```bash
 copy .env.example .env
 ```